microsoft/vscode-docs/blogs/2019/07/25/remote-ssh.md

 ## Create a VM

-If you don't have an existing Linux virtual machine, you can create a new VM through the [Azure Portal](https://portal.azure.com).
-In the Azure Portal, search for "Virtual Machines", and choose **Add**.
+If you don't have an existing Linux virtual machine, you can create a new VM through the [Azure portal](https://portal.azure.com).
+In the Azure portal, search for "Virtual Machines", and choose **Add**.
 From there, you can select your Azure subscription and create a new resource group, if you don't already have one.

 ![Create a virtual machine](create-vm.png)